espoon-voltti/evaka/frontend/README.md

 Please refer to [Font Awesome documentation](https://fontawesome.com/plans) on how to obtain a commercial license for the professional version of the icon library.

-By default, all builds will use the free icons, so you must set the environment variable `ICONS=pro` when running any builds, e.g.:
+Installed pro icons are used automatically, but you can also explicitly set the environment variable `ICONS=pro` when running any builds, e.g.:

 ```sh
 ICONS=pro yarn dev